Prostate Artery Embolization South Florida | Non-Surgical BPH Treatment

 Schedule a Consultation

 Up to 90% of men experience benign prostatic hyperplasia (BPH) by the age of 85.
 BPH can cause issues like urinary urgency and difficulty controlling urination.
 Fortunately, prostate embolization at South Florida Vascular Associates can help.
-To learn more about prostate embolization for BPH, call our Coconut Creek, Boynton Beach, and Plantation, Florida offices.
+To learn more about prostate embolization for BPH, call our Coconut Creek, Palm Beach, and Plantation, Florida offices.

 Schedule a Consultation